MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection: Method

+Such a mechanism enables each object query to adaptively capture spatial cues from depth-guided regions on the image, leading to better scene-level spatial understanding.
+Then, the depth-aware queries are fed into the inter-query self-attention layer for feature interaction between objects, and the visual cross-attention layer for collecting visual semantics from $f_V^e$.
+We stack three decoder blocks to fully fuse the scene-level depth cues into object queries.

-\paragraph{Depth Positional Encodings.} In the depth cross-attention of each decoder block, we propose learnable depth positional encodings for $f^e_D$, instead of using sine/cosine encodings in other attention modules.
-We maintain a set of learnable embeddings $p_D \in \mathbb{R}^{(d_{max}-d_{min}+1)\times C}$, where each row vector encodes the depth positional information respectively from $d_{min}$ to $d_{max}$.
-For each pixel in $f_D^e$, we first estimate its depth by the predicted foreground depth map $D_{fg}$, and implement unidimensional interpolation from $p_D$ to obtain the correlated depth encoding.
-Specifically, for pixel $(x, y)$ on $D_{fg}$, we extract its categorical depth prediction, $D_{fg}(x, y)\in \mathbb{R}^{k+1}$, each channel of which denotes the depth bin probability.
-We represent each bin with its interval-starting depth value and assign the $(k+1)$-th bin of background with $d_{max}$, denoted as $\{d_{bin}^i\}_{i=1}^{k+1}$.
-By weighted summation, we calculate the depth of pixel $(x, y)$ as,
+\paragraph{Depth Positional Encodings.} In the depth cross-attention layer, we propose learnable depth positional encodings for $f^e_D$ instead of conventional sinusoidal functions.
+In detail, we maintain a set of learnable embeddings, $p_D \in \mathbb{R}^{(d_{max}-d_{min}+1)\times C}$, where each row encodes the depth positional information for a meter, ranging from $d_{min}$ to $d_{max}$.
+For each pixel $(x, y)$ in $D_{fg}$, we first obtain its $(k+1)$-categorical depth prediction confidence, $D_{fg}(x, y)\in \mathbb{R}^{k+1}$, each channel of which denotes the predicted confidence for the corresponding depth bin.
+The estimated depth of pixel $(x, y)$ can then be obtained by the weighted summation of the depth-bin confidences and their corresponding depth values, which is formulated as

-where $\sum_{i=1}^{k+1} D_{fg}(x, y)[i] = 1$.
-Then, we utilize $d_{map}(x, y)$ to acquire the interpolated depth positional encoding of pixel $(x, y)$ from $p_D$.
-Equipping such learnable depth positional encodings to $f^e_D$, object queries are facilitated to capture more sufficient knowledge during the depth cross-attention module.
+where $d_{bin}^i$ denotes the starting value of the $i$-th depth bin and $\sum_{i=1}^{k+1} D_{fg}(x, y)[i] = 1$.
+Then, we linearly interpolate $p_D$ according to the depth $d_{map}(x, y)$ to obtain the depth positional encoding for the pixel $(x, y)$.
+By pixel-wisely adding $f^e_D$ with such encodings, object queries can better capture scene-level depth cues and understand 3D geometry in the depth cross-attention layer.